855princekumar/edge-IoT-server/README.md

 Ensure that your code adheres to the project's coding standards and includes appropriate tests.

-## License 📄

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.

 ---

 By providing a lightweight and structured four-layer edge server solution, `edge-IoT-server` aims to simplify the deployment and management of IoT devices in various environments. 🚀